Stay connected with the latest SUPA updates

 Can I use any size of propane bottle with SUPA?

 Unfortunately, no you can’t.
 Because SUPA is so powerful, it needs a minimum propane bottle size of 19 kg to work effectively, anything lower that this and there is insufficient volume of gas able to be drawn to fuel the burners and you are likely to see the E1 error code.
 Action: change to an 19kg or 47 kg bottle (the larger you use the better value per kWh).
+Find your local gas stockist here and here.

 Can I use a variable flow regulator?